 The Ultimate Guide to Japanese Katana Swords: History, Craftsmanship & Authentic Blades

 The Sword Japanese Katana features 1060 carbon steel construction with a 28-inch blade and traditional Japanese fittings.
 This functional sword includes a hand-sharpened edge, full tang construction, and authentic character-accurate design details.
-Collectors and anime fans will find this piece meets both display and martial arts practice requirements.
+Collectors and anime fans will find this piece meets both display and martial arts practice requirements in 2025.

 [Image: Collection of authentic Japanese katana swords displayed on traditional wooden stands with dramatic lighting]